 Some banks choose to share a portion of the risk, and reward, of more complex loans.
 You can use PrecisionLender to price these loans as the originating bank, or the participating bank.
-If your bank has Participations enabled, you'll see a field for participations on the right side of the opportunity, below Payoff/Renewal.
-If your bank doesn't have it enabled, the Participations field won't appear for you.
-If you'd like this feature enabled, please reach out to your CSM or to Support at firstname.lastname@example.org.
+You'll see the Participations field on the right side of the Opportunity screen, above the Payoff/Renewal field.

 Originating the Participation Loan

 If you are originating a loan and wish to sell a piece of that loan to another bank, you will price the loan as if no participation was being considered.
 This will ensure that the entire transaction with your borrower is priced and its stand-alone return is calculated.
 Any details related to the participation will be captured in the "Participations" field on the Opportunity pricing screen.

 Start by entering the full amount of loan you are originating in the "Amount" field.
 If you are charging an origination fee to the borrower, enter this entire amount in the "Fees" field.
 If any of the fee income is being passed to the participating bank(s), it can be added to the "Additional Expenses" field in the "Participations" popup (please see the Participation Expenses section in this article for more details).

 In the example below, we have a $1,000,000 Commercial Real Estate loan with a .1% origination fee being charged to the borrower.
 We plan to participate out 30% of the deal to the “Bank Down the Street”.

 Click the Participations field in the Opportunity pricing screen to open the Participations window.

 Use the Participations window to input the details around the Opportunity you're pricing.